Leviticus 23 – The Feasts of the LORD

 ‘These are the feasts of the LORD, holy convocations which you shall proclaim at their appointed times.
 On the fourteenth day of the first month at twilight is the LORD’s Passover.

-a.
-On the fourteenth day of the first month: On the Jewish ceremonial calendar, the first month was known as Nisan; Passover was held on the fourteenth of Nisan each year.
+b.
+On the fourteenth day of the first month: On the Jewish ceremonial calendar, the first month was known as Nisan.
+Passover was held on the fourteenth of Nisan each year.
 Twilight was the end of one day and the beginning of the new day.